 Most employers automatically deduct pension contributions before calculating PAYE.
 If you have a retirement annuity (RA) that you fund privately, you'll need to claim that deduction when you file your annual tax return with SARS.

-One thing to watch: the 27.5% limit is combined across all retirement fund types.
-If your employer already contributes 15% of your salary, you can only claim an additional 12.5% personally before hitting the cap.
-And the hard ceiling of R350,000 per year means very high earners can't shelter unlimited amounts.
+One thing to watch: the 27.5% limit is combined across retirement fund types.
+If your employer already contributes 15% of your salary, you need to account for that before adding a private retirement annuity claim.
+The R430,000 annual cap also means very high earners cannot shelter unlimited amounts.

 Calculate Your Exact Take-Home Pay

-Plug in your salary, pension contributions, medical aid details, and age to see your precise monthly and annual take-home pay for 2025/26.
+Plug in your salary, pension contributions, medical aid details, and age to estimate monthly and annual take-home pay for 2026/27.

 Open SA PAYE Calculator →Frequently Asked Questions